theGreen-Coder/CARLA-Leaderboard-2.0/README.md

 ```

 ## Acknowledgements
+The original code in this repository was written by Bernhard Jaeger, Julian Zimmerlin and Jens Beißwenger.
+Andreas Geiger and Kashyap Chitta have contributed as technical advisors.

 Open source code like this is build on the shoulders of many other open source repositories.
 Particularly, we would like to thank the following repositories for their contributions:
 * [scenario_runner](https://github.com/carla-simulator/scenario_runner)